 If you are interested in becoming a volunteer, fill out our volunteer application!

 Maple Science: Help measure the health of the maple trees used to make syrup at Cincinnati Nature Center!
-This year, you can be eligible to help with maple programming if you attend data collection sessions.
+Take scientific data including the age of the trees and the sugar content of their sap.

 Leaders-in-Training: Join in on the fun of CincyNature Camps!
 Volunteering as an LIT is a great way to learn about the natural world, develop key leadership skills, and become a positive role model for the youngest generation of nature lovers.

 Trail Team: Trail Team volunteers will be trained in customer service and interpretation techniques to engage with guests on the trails.

 Vernal Pool Monitoring: Take part in one of the many community science projects at the Nature Center as we listen for frogs and look for eggs.

 Herb Wall: Come do some light gardening work and unearth portions of the historic Herb Wall Garden!

 High School Service Days: In the fall, schools and clubs are always looking to have a day of service, so I try to have a few projects on hand around this time of year to serve multiple schools.
 If your high school or environmental club is interested in having a day of service, please contact us at email@example.com to schedule a service day!

 Herbarium Project: Help build a herbarium for research purposes at Cincinnati Nature Center.
 An herbarium is a physical collection of dried plants found in a specific area.
 We will learn how to collect, press, dry, and mount a variety of plant species.